cloudsoft/brooklyn-hyperledger/README.md

 * Download the latest release JAR from this repository and place it in the `deploy` folder inside the AMP install directory.
-* Browse to the classic view of the AMP user interface (address listed in the installation guide) by appending `/amp-classic-ui/`
+* Browse to the AMP user interface (address listed in the installation guide)
-* Click the "Catalog" tab on the top right
-* Click the circular (+) button on the top left
+* Click the button with nine small squares on the top right
-* Click the "YAML" button
+* Click "Blueprint importer"
 * Copy and paste the contents of [`hyperledger.bom`](hyperledger.bom) into the editor
-* Click "Add to Catalog"
+* Click "Import" on the bottom right

 ### Step 2: Create a Deployment Location